-Stitch by Stitch Labs is an integrated, web-based inventory management system for small to mid-sized item-based businesses that sell through multiple online outlets.
+Stitch by Stitch Labs is an integrated, cloud-based inventory management solution that caters to small and mid-size item-based businesses that offer services through multiple online outlets.

 Stitch can be utilized by businesses in the electronics, retail and consumer goods industries.
-The system can integrate with a variety of major sales channels, including Amazon, eBay and Shopify.
-Stitch also recently partnered with Square, the mobile card payment platform, which can assist mobile retailers.
+The solution can integrate with a variety of sales channels, including Amazon, eBay and Shopify.
+Stitch also offers integration with Square which is a mobile card payment platform, which assists mobile retailers.

 With Stitch, users can perform standard inventory management operations including demand forecasting, optimization and reporting and analysis.
 Stitch also allows users to manage multiple warehouses and inventory.
 Add-ons allow users to automate business operations such as shipping and accounting.

 Additionally, Stitch offers features like multichannel selling, reporting, analytics and order management.Stitch offers services which are billed monthly.
 Support is offered via email, FAQs and other online resources.